 - Art therapy

-At our dual diagnosis treatment programs in Arizona, we intrinsically weave life skills training, including social interaction, into all aspects of treatment.
-Clients are encouraged to set their own goals while our dedicated staff of professionals provides support and assistance in ensuring these goals work in conjunction with therapeutic goals.
-Viewpoint provides vocational and career counseling, as well as access to the numerous educational facilities available around each of our locations.
+At our dual diagnosis treatment center, we intrinsically weave life skills training, including social interaction, into all aspects of treatment.
+Clients are encouraged to set their own goals while our dedicated team of professionals provides support and assistance in ensuring these goals work in conjunction with therapeutic goals.
+Viewpoint provides vocational and career counseling, as well as access to the numerous educational facilities available around our location.

 For this reason, we are proud to have developed and integrated a family workshop into our programming for those that would like to participate.